mirrexagon/nixpkgs-esp-dev/README.md

 - `esp32s3-idf`: Includes toolchain for the ESP32-S3.
 - `esp32c6-idf`: Includes toolchain for the ESP32-C6.
 - `esp32h2-idf`: Includes toolchain for the ESP32-H2.
-- `esp8266-rtos-sdk`: Includes toolchain for ESP8266 and esptool.
+- `esp8266-rtos-sdk`: Includes RTOS SDK toolchain for ESP8266 and esptool.
+- `esp8266-nonos-sdk`: Includes NONOS SDK toolchain for ESP8266 and esptool.

 ### `nix-shell`
 If you're not using Nix 2.4+ or prefer not to need to enable flakes, you can clone the repo and use one of: